WinterResearch/world-of-warcraft-wotlk-dungeon-bot/README.md

 this program was built specifically for paladin, though can be modified to work for other classes with relative ease.

-yes the code is sloppy, but its a proof of concept for botting dungeons with relative ease.
+yes the code is sloppy, but its a proof of concept for botting dungeons with a simple pixel based bot.

 put script in same folder as the images. likely may need to retake these images as they are sensitive to specific monitors. reference python file, find/replace all png pictures that are being used within script. (windows+shift+s to take screenshot, save over same picture).